 There are many ways how to control diabetes, I already have written some of them in my previous blog posts.
-But in this article we are going to look at the magnesium and chromium.
+But in this article, we are going to look at the magnesium and chromium.

-We will find out here the benefits of magnesium and chromium that will help you how to control your diabetes.
+We will find out here the benefits of magnesium and chromium that will help you how to control diabetes.

-Control Your Diabetes With Manganese
+Control Diabetes With Manganese

-Magnesium is widely distributed in foods.
+Magnesium widely distributed in foods.
 It forms part of the chlorophyll in green leaves.
 Other good sources of this mineral are nuts, Soya bean, alfalfa, apple, fig, lemon, peach, almond, whole grains, brown rice, sunflower seeds and sesame seeds.

-Control Your Diabetes With Chromium
+Control Diabetes With Chromium

 Chromium – According to Dr. Richard A. Anderson, at the U. S. Department of Agriculture’s Human Nutrition Research Center in Beltsville, Maryland, whatever the blood sugar problem, chromium tends to normalize it.
 Dr. Anderson believes that increased prevalence of type-2 diabetes is partly due to a deficiency of chromium in the diet.

 They confirmed that chromium enhances insulin production in the body.
 Some other researchers have also confirmed that chromium helps stabilize blood sugar and increases energy.

-In some patients with impaired glucose tolerance, especially children with protein malnutrition, glucose tolerance showed improvement after they were given chromium supplements.
+In some patients with impaired glucose tolerance, especially children with protein malnutrition, glucose tolerance showed improvement after they have given chromium supplements.

 The recommended daily allowance of chromium is 50 to 100 micrograms.
-Some foods rich in chromium, besides broccoli, are whole grain cereals, nuts, mushrooms, rhubarb, Bengal gram, kidney beans, Soya beans, black gram, betel leaves, bottle gourd, corn oil, brewer’s yeast, pomegranate and pineapple.
+Some foods rich in chromium, besides broccoli, are whole grain cereals, nuts, mushrooms, rhubarb, Bengal gram, kidney beans, Soya beans, black gram, betel leaves, bottle gourd, corn oil, brewer’s yeast, pomegranate, and pineapple.